Protester files claim against D.C. National Guard, saying she was injured by low-flying helicopter during Floyd protest

 Two helicopters from the D.C.
 Guard flew low over protesters on June 1.
 One of the helicopters, a UH-72 Lakota, hovered an estimated 45 feet over the heads of protesters, according to a Washington Post analysis using 3-D modeling, videos and photos.

-The Lakota, a medical evacuation helicopter, was adorned with red crosses.
-Military law experts and human rights groups criticized its use, saying the red cross is a symbol of global mercy and inconsistent with what has been widely described as maneuvers to intimidate.
+The Guard’s Lakota, a medical evacuation aircraft, bore red crosses.
+Military law experts and human rights groups criticized its use, saying the red cross is a symbol of global mercy and is inconsistent with what has been widely described as maneuvers to intimidate.
 The incident is under investigation by the D.C.
 Guard.